The superclustering of hot gas: cosmological sensitivity in the Websky simulations: Sensitivity to gas pressure prescription

 \subsection{Fiducial model: BBPS}

 Our fiducial model, which was applied to all the cosmology variations in Section~\ref{sec:cosmology_analysis}, is from \citep[][hereafter BBPS]{Battaglia2012b}.
 Self-similarity predicts a relationship of the integrated Compton-$y$ signal to halo mass of $Y \propto M^{5/3}=M^{1.67}$ \citep{Kaiser1986, Nagai2006ApJ...650..538N}.
 However, hydrodynamic simulations from BBPS, which incorporated AGN feedback, found a departure from self-similarity.
-These simulations included halo masses with $M>10^{13}\Msun$, and the authors fit a generalized NFW model \citep{NFW1997} for the electron pressure profile as a function of $x=r/R_{200c}$ from the halo center:
+These simulations included halo masses with $M>10^{13}\Msun$, and the authors fit a generalized NFW model \citep{NFW1997} for the thermal pressure profile as a function of $x=r/R_{200c}$ from the halo center, which we adopt:

-where $\alpha=-1$ and $\gamma=-0.3$ were both fixed in the study.
+where $\alpha=1$ and $\gamma=-0.3$ were both fixed in the study.
 Cosmology enters through the critical density $\rho_\mathrm{cr}$ and baryon fraction $f_b$.
-The parameters $P_0$, $x_c$ and $\beta$ are all functions of mass and redshift; for each of these parameters generically referred to as $A$, the form of the dependence is
+The dimensionless parameters $P_0$, $x_c$ and $\beta$ are all functions of mass and redshift; for each of these parameters generically referred to as $A$, the form of the dependence is

 where $\alpha_\mathrm{m}$ and $\alpha_z$ describe the scaling with mass and redshift.
 In BBPS, these parameters were varied to find the best-fit \citep[the values are given in Table 1 of ][]{Battaglia2012b}.
-This model implies a $Y-M$ relation of $Y \propto M^{1.72}$, steeper than the self-similar relation.
+The thermal pressure relates to electron pressure by $P_\mathrm{th}=1.932P_e$ for a fully ionized gas, assuming a primordial helium fraction of 0.24.
+All in all, this model implies a $Y-M$ relation of $Y \propto M^{1.72}$, steeper than the self-similar relation.

 Due to the limitations of the simulations, this model was calibrated to galaxy clusters down to a mass of $1.1\times10^{14}\Msun < M_{200} < 1.7\times10^{14}\Msun$ and out to radius $2R_{200}$.
 The authors did not attempt to separate the one-halo from two-halo terms, and thus extending the profiles far beyond the one-halo regime is expected to cause double-counting of tSZ contributions.
 However, cutting the profiles off at $2R_{200}$ will remove the possibility of modeling the type of highly extended gas profiles seen, for example, in the \textsc{Simba} simulations \citep{Dave2019, Sorini2022}.
 In all gas pasting in \Cref{sec:cosmology_analysis}, we applied the profiles to 4$R_{200}$, as was done for the original Websky simulations \citep{Stein2020}.
 Now, with the fiducial cosmology simulation, we assess the effect of pasting gas profiles onto halos with different radius cuts.
 We create several maps with Eq.~\ref{eq:BBPS}, using the fiducial BBPS parameter values, that extrapolate the profile of each halo out to $2R_{200c}$, $4R_{200c}$, and $6R_{200c}$.
 We apply the model to all halos in the simulation ($M>10^{13}\Msun$).